savaslabs/savaslabs.github.io/README.md

 1. Add the words to `savas_wordlist.txt` (one word per line)
 2. Run `_scripts/aspell.sh` to update the dictionary.

-To ignore the tests and commit (only recommended for Proselint errors):
+To ignore the tests and commit (only recommended for proselint errors):

 1. Run `git commit --no-verify`